Skip to game

 Bisley Solitaire

-Dual-direction foundations — aces build up while kings build down, meeting in the middle.
-48 cards dealt into 13 columns with flexible same-suit up-or-down stacking.
-Only top cards move, empty columns stay empty.
-A rewarding patience game.
+Dual-direction foundations — aces build up, kings build down, meeting in the middle.
+48 cards in 13 columns, flexible same-suit stacking.

 Win rate: ~70–80% · 1 deck · 13 columns · Same suit up/down